Policy areas

 Nuclear security policy

-Nuclear weapons have been at the heart of US national security since World War II, and analysts worry that recent technological trends might exacerbate risks such as accidents and deterrence failures.
+Nuclear weapons have been at the heart of US national security since World War II and technological progress might impact risks from nuclear accidents or deterrence failures.
 Since the dawn of the nuclear age, policy professionals have been vital in managing these risks.

 Space policy

-As aerospace technologies develop, space is becoming an increasingly important domain for science, business, diplomacy, and international security.
+As aerospace technologies develop, space is becoming increasingly important for science, business, diplomacy, and international security.
 Space policy addresses complex issues like exploration, commercialization, and security beyond Earth.